cdktf/cdktf-provider-aws/docs/opensearchserverlessVpcEndpoint.python.md

 - *Type:* typing.List[str]

+One or more security groups that define the ports, protocols, and sources for inbound traffic that you are authorizing into your endpoint.

+Up to 5 security groups can be provided.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.99.1/docs/resources/opensearchserverless_vpc_endpoint#security_group_ids OpensearchserverlessVpcEndpoint#security_group_ids}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.100.0/docs/resources/opensearchserverless_vpc_endpoint#security_group_ids OpensearchserverlessVpcEndpoint#security_group_ids}

 ---